celery/celery/docs/internals/guide.rst

 - Follows :pep:`8`.

 - Class names must be `CamelCase`.
-- but not if they are verbs, verbs shall be `lower_case`:
+- but not if they're verbs, verbs shall be `lower_case`:

     .. code-block:: python